Strategy16 min read

 That plan fails.
 Not because you lack discipline.
 Because it was never built for your life.

 Fitness over 40 needs a different standard.
+You need training that fits inside an executive schedule, nutrition that survives airports and restaurants, and a system that tells you whether you are improving.
 Not wishful thinking.
 Not punishment workouts.
 A tight plan you can execute even during a hard quarter.

 Why Standard Fitness Advice Fails Executives Over 40